-Non-Discrimination & Gender Equity Policy
+Non-Discrimination & Gender Equity

 The school encourages the open and enthusiastic exchange of ideas, a process critical to intellectual inquiry.
 The institution believes that learning occurs best where participants can express themselves freely without fear of retribution for ideas and perspectives that may offend others.
-We expect everyone at the school to treat others with courtesy, dignity, and respect.
+We expect everyone at the school to treat others with courtesy, dignity, and respect and respect the use of preferred pronouns.